ryanwoldatwork/InterimPerformance-Dot-Gov-2018/_GoG_winners/ECHHD-SBA.md

 length: short

 single: no  #mark yes if an individual NO CAPS
 description: Onboarded 6,000 emergency hires to respond to the most active and costly hurricane season in US history.
-The flexibility, resourcefulness, and tireless dedication of his team allowed SBA to respond quickly to national disasters.
+The flexibility, resourcefulness, and tireless dedication of this team allowed SBA to respond quickly to national disasters.
 #description of why there winning award, in an excel spreadsheet
 category: sba #reference list of categories
 agency: Small Business Administration #name of agency, capitalize first letter of each name